fraziezr/Machine_Learning_Final_Project_Team_12/README.md

 **Figure 2** - The resulting graph from the original experiment
-![Graph of the Original Experiment](original_data_graph.jpg)
+![Graph of the Original Experiment](original_data_graph.jpg) The red dots were when the program bought bitcoin, and the green dots are when the program sold bitcoin.

 **Figure 3** - The results from the original experiment
 ![Matlab Results from the original experiment](original_data_results.PNG)